Hotmoka/hotmoka/README.md

 the read-only operations that implement a ledger of non-fungible
 tokens: the `ownerOf` method yields the owner of a given token and the `balanceOf` method returns the number of tokens held by a given `account`.
-The `snapshot()` method allows one to create a frozen read-only view of a ledger.
+The `snapshot()` method yields a frozen, read-only view of the latest state of the ledger.

 The `IERC721` subinterface adds methods for token transfers.
 Please refer to their description given by the Ethereum standard.